negralessio/nlp_doc2vec_unsupervised_clustering/README.md

+⚠️ Note that this notebook was originally developed for BMW data.
+Instead, I used google play store reviews data from [kaggle](https://www.kaggle.com/datasets/shivkumarganesh/tinder-google-play-store-review) to get a similiar result.
+Doc2Vec model is trained on around 800k cleaned and tokenized sentences.
+Then we took a sample of $$n=10000$$ and infer DocEmbeddings for these sentences.

 **INTRODUCTION**

 This Model has been created in order to **cluster unsupervised data** during my internship at BMW.
 It uses an Doc2Vec Model as the core of this notebook, to obtain numerical representation of the text data, so called **DocEmbeddings**.